In my last article, I introduced Cell-Free Protein Synthesis.

-Here are some problems, along with possible solutions could solve your problems of low yield when using prokaryotic in vitro extract systems.
+Here are some problems, along with possible solutions that could solve your problems of low yield when using prokaryotic in vitro extract systems.

 Problem 1: Codon Bias

 Codon Bias is a problem in both in vitro and in vivo expression systems.
-The problem arises when the protein of interest contains codons for which the expression extract contains few tRNAs (more info here)
+The problem arises when the protein of interest contains codons for which the expression extract contains few tRNAs (more info here).

-For example, the amino acid arginine has four codons, CGU CGC, CGG and CGA.
+For example, the amino acid arginine has four codons, CGU CGC, CGG, and CGA.
 In E.coli CGA is rarely used (see this E.coli codon usage table and (1)), which means that an E.coli extract will have few tRNAs for CGA.
 So if your gene contains several CGA codons the ribosome will struggle to “find” enough of the CGA tRNA to continue the synthesis, which can result in low (or even no) yield.